jimmy-dq/DropTrack/README.md

 ### :star2: Training Speed
-Our DropTrack has the same training procedure and nearly the same model parameters w/ OSTrack, so the training speed is consistent w/ OSTrack.
+Our DropTrack has the same training procedure and nearly the same model parameters (i.e., except for using two frame identity embeddings) w/ OSTrack, so the training speed is consistent w/ OSTrack.
+We use 4 A100 GPUs w/ a total batch size of 128, which costs about ~6 hours (100 Epochs) for training on GOT-10k.

 ## Install the environment
 **Option1**: Use the Anaconda (CUDA 10.2)